MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 Besides just creating a user document when the user signs up, we also want to log that user in to our application.
 What does it mean to be logged in?
 To be authenticated?

-In our case, being logged in will mean that there is an authentic JWT token - a JSON Web Token - set as a cookie.
-This token is another piece of neat encryption that uniquely identifies a specific user.We'll use a one library called `jsonwebtoken` to generate this token, and then we'll use `cookie-parser` to set this token as a cookie.
+In our case, being logged in will mean that there is an authentic **JWT token - a JSON Web Token - set as a cookie**.
+This token is another piece of neat encryption that _uniquely identifies a specific user_.
+We'll use a library called `jsonwebtoken` to generate this token, and then we'll use `cookie-parser` to set this token as a cookie.

 ```bash
 npm install cookie-parser jsonwebtoken -s